blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 }
 ```

+As mentioned earlier, block on slot 29758 is the first block in the Medalla testnet where voluntary exits are written/reported.

+## Final Words

+In this article, for the first time to the best of our knowledge, we provide interactive visualizations for Ethereum 2.0's beacon chain and data stored within.
+These visualizations, the underlying data schema, and sample data for each table in the schema may help blockchain communities to efficiently develop better understanding of the beacon block and chain.
+Our hope is that our work also contributes to the faster and robust growth of Ethereum and blockchain technology at large.

 ## Acknowledgements

-The authors thank the authors of all the resources used in the article, as well as the Ethereum Community and Foundation.
-The authors also thank [Ivan Liljeqvist](https://www.linkedin.com/in/ivan-liljeqvist-697824198/) and the [Ivan on Tech](https://academy.ivanontech.com/a/27786/pVrJMEtL) team for creating a thriving community and motivating blockchain content.
+We thank the authors of all the resources used in the article, as well as the Ethereum Community and Foundation.
+We especially thank [Jim McDonald](https://www.linkedin.com/in/jimgmcdonald/) for sharing the data used in the article and answering our many questions, [Ben Eddington](https://www.linkedin.com/in/benedgington/) for his rigorous documentation, [bluepintail](https://github.com/bluepintail) for openly sharing his/her analysis with the ethstaker community, and [Butta.eth](https://twitter.com/Butta_eth) for answering our questions on ethstaker.
+We also thank [Ivan Liljeqvist](https://www.linkedin.com/in/ivan-liljeqvist-697824198/) and the [Ivan on Tech](https://academy.ivanontech.com/a/27786/pVrJMEtL) team for creating a thriving community and motivating blockchain content.

 ## Authors